Hello and thank you for choosing to surf with UP2U Surf School Bali.

 There are several factors that should be taken into account when surfing.
 The following are some examples:

-CLICK HERE and watch what hazards can be in the ocean.
+CLICK HERE and watch what hazards can be found in the ocean.

 DECK - Where you stand

-TAIL - Helps with speed and maneuvering the board
+TAIL - The back of the surfboard and helps with speed and maneuvering the board

-LEASH - Stops you from losing your board, this attaches to the leg which is closest to the tail of the surfboard.
+LEASH or LEG ROPE - Stops you from losing your board, this attaches to the back leg which is closest to the tail of the surfboard.

 Position yourself on the opposite side of your strong arm, for example if your right arm is the strongest position yourself on the left side of the surfboard.